 During the autumn and spring terms in Year 1 this approach continues and the content of the work is gradually developed into the Key Stage 1 National Curriculum 2014 so that by the Summer Term pupils are undertaking far more class based lessons.

 From Year 2 upwards pupils follow the National Curriculum 2014 and study all the subjects thus involved.
 A foreign language (Spanish) is introduced in Key Stage 2, which starts in Year 4.

-If you wish to find out more information about the school’s curriculum, please feel free to make an appointment with Mrs Kirkman, our school curriculum leader.
+If you wish to find out more information about the school’s curriculum, please feel free to make an appointment with Mrs Hale or Mrs Stringfellow, our school curriculum leaders.

 View our plan of the exciting topics across school this year.

 Maths coverage across the year can be seen here.

 English (Not including phonics or the reading hour) follows this plan.